 The Foundation spokesman also encouraged museums to sponsor events that were unrelated to their mission in order to create greater attention.
 For example, they did a Halloween “fright nite” as a team-building exercise and to draw new participants.
 It included photo opportunities and was both popular and financially successful.
 Cherry Hill might try this by having re-enactors dress as ghostly former Cherry Hill inhabitants, providing vignettes in each room of a candlelight house tour.

 This year’s Historic House Forum took place at Ben Lomond Historic Site in Manassas VA which was used as a field hospital following the Battle of First Manassas.
 This site is a leader in providing visitors with an immersive sensory experience using scent machines, soundscapes, and a virtual reality opportunity.
 In addition, Gatsby’s Tavern offered inexpensive ways to create more engaging tours such as their postcard project, a beloved 2D pig, and small recording boxes.
 Cherry Hill benefits from the ideas shared by other small museums which can easily be incorporated into our tours in the future.

 The current multi-million dollar rehabilitation of Arlington House, which includes new exhibits and programming, was presented in Division and Reunification: Re-imagining Arlington House.

-Participants at The Role of Museums in Inclusion and Combatting the Idea of “Us” vs “Them” discussed the need for museums to be intentionally inclusive and creating programs accessible for all, as well as being culturally competent.
-Resources for such efforts were provided by Virginia Center for Inclusive Communities, Teaching Tolerance and the Moton Museum.
+Participants at The Role of Museums in Inclusion and Combatting the Idea of “Us” vs “Them” discussed the need for museums to be intentionally inclusive and create programs accessible for all, as well as be culturally competent.
+Resources for such efforts were provided by Virginia Center for Inclusive Communities, Teaching Tolerance, and the Moton Museum.